Genomon-Project/paplot-doc/data_pmsignature.rst

   paplot pmsignature pmsignature_minimal/data.json ./tmp pmsignature_minimal \
   --config_file ./pmsignature_minimal/paplot.cfg

-Then the report is generated in the `tmp` directory.
+Then, the report is generated in the `tmp` directory.

-Here, the file name (`graph_pmsignature2.html`) are determined by the number of mutation signatures (interpreted automatically from the input data).
+Here, the file names (`graph_pmsignature2.html`) are determined by the number of mutation signatures (interpreted automatically from the input data).

 ::